TEMPORARILY UNAVAILABLE AT THIS TIME.

-“Tracks from Texas to Tokyo” (Ballpark Impressions, 2006), the story of model railroad industry icon Bobbye Hall, is once again available for purchase in this limited special release of publisher copies.
+“Tracks from Texas to Tokyo” (Ballpark Impressions, 2006) is the story of model railroad industry icon Bobbye Hall.

 Mrs. Hall rose to prominence in the hobby industry and NMRA during a 55-year career with Hall’s Hobby House and Hallmark Models, Inc. “Tracks from Texas to Tokyo” chronicles her rise from the early days of Hall’s Hobby House in Dallas, Texas, to a popular line of imported brass model trains.
 Mrs. Hall, who was inducted into the Model Railroad Industry Association’s Hall of Fame in 1996, retired from the business in 2001 at age 92.